Transfer operators and topological field theory: Pathintegral representation

-A conventional "instantonic" ChT can not represent, however, the global ground state of a DS's because instantons must be compensated by anti-instantons in order to implement the periodic boundary conditions in time.
-Nevertheless, the methodology of the topological observables on instantons may find its application even for the studies of the global ground states.
-One such possibility is the use of instantoic matrix elements (in combination of with their anti-instantonic counterparts) for the construction of the effective low-energy theories of the noise-induced chaotic DS's, in which $\mathcal Q$-symmetry is broken by the condensation of (anti-)instantonic configurations (see Sec.\ref{GeneralPhaseDiagram}).
+Instantons on their own can not represent, however, the global ground state of a DS because instantons must be compensated by anti-instantons in order to implement the periodic boundary conditions in time.
+Nevertheless, the methodology of the BPS or topological observables on instantons may find its application even for the studies of the global ground states.
+One such possibility is the use of the instantoic matrix elements (in combination of with their anti-instantonic counterparts) for the construction of the effective low-energy theories of the noise-induced chaotic DSs, in which $\mathcal Q$-symmetry is broken by the condensation of (anti-)instantonic configurations that from the physical point of view are the noise-induced tunneling matrix elements between, \emph{e.g.}, different attractors (see Sec.\ref{GeneralPhaseDiagram}).